darktjm/ebaz/README.md

     for every project.
 I don't like hand-editing stuff that should be "standard", so I choose the former option.

     Note that this does not include timing constraints.
+For the free tools in particular, there is no way to provide a common file.
+    For Vivado, the PLLs auto-create clocks, so it probably isn't necessary for simple projects.
+Really, though, I have no idea what I'm doing timing-wise, and should probably do more research.
+    Timing constraints may well be the reason for inconsistently bad behavior of the HDMI demo.

     I guess placing comments after lines doesn't work as I would expect (maybe that's not legal TCL?), because Vivado gives